 Montenegro is Europe’s best kept secret — a small country hiding glittering coastlines, historic walled towns topped with orange tile roofs, and some of the best hiking around.
-A semester here means discovering ancient Old Towns with a medieval past and hanging out on beaches pretty enough to rival any postcard with a Mediterranean feel.
-Spend your free time kayaking to hidden islands or on mountain hikes to views of the Adriatic Sea and historic monasteries, all without leaving the country.
+A semester here means discovering ancient Old Towns with a medieval past.
+It’s all about hanging out on beaches pretty enough to rival any postcard with a Mediterranean feel.
+Spend your free time kayaking to hidden islands or on mountain hikes to views of the Adriatic Sea, all without leaving the country.
 Come see for yourself why the world wants to keep Montenegro as secret as possible.

 Spend your weekends at both the popular and hidden gem spots in Montenegro!
 Choose from the hundreds of beaches along the coast, or head inland to go swimming at the lake-filled national parks, raft the Tara River, and do so much more.
 Because this country is so small, just about every destination you want to go see is just a few hours away or less.

 Not only do you get to travel to our favorite destinations within Montenegro, but you can also travel throughout the European Union and other approved countries.
 See how many countries you can knock off of your bucket list this semester (jump on a 1.5 hour flight to Spain and Greece!), but we highly recommend being adventurous and discovering some of our favorite hidden gems in nearby Croatia, Bosnia and Herzegovina, Serbia, Macedonia, and more.

 Here are just a few of our favorite European spots you could choose to vacation in …